neilenns/mobiflight-docs/content/joysticks/configuring-output/index.md

 MobiFlight supports using joystick LEDs as output devices for a select set of joysticks, including the Honeycomb Bravo Throttle Quadrant, Octavi, and VKBsim controllers.

-Joystick outputs are configured in MobiFlight [the same way as generic LED devices](/devices/led/configuring-input).
+Joystick outputs are configured in MobiFlight using [the LED device configuration process](/devices/led/configuring-input).

 {{% steps %}}